Casino Gambling in North Dakota

 The Future of North Dakota Casino Gambling

 It's unlikely that North Dakota will put forth any sort of online casino legislation soon.
-While other states like New Jersey and Nevada have legalized online gambling, North Dakota's tiny population of less than 700,000 means that there isn't a large enough pool of casino players to create a viable and profitable online casino.
+While other states like New Jersey and Nevada have legalized online gambling, North Dakota's tiny population of less than 700,000 means that there isn't a large enough pool of casino players to create a viable and profitable online casino for the gamblers of Bismark or Grand Forks.
 However, if legislation passes at the federal level, things could very well change.

 While no online casino legislation exists today, North Dakota online gamblers can enjoy casino games at the state's Native American casinos or play their favorite games at online casinos in North Dakota that operate from outside the state.
 And that adds up to a lot of big gambling options for such a tiny state.